Vacuum birefringence and the polarized X-ray emission from a radio magnetar

-The modest phase-averaged PD measured for most magnetars in the soft, 2--3~keV X-ray band \citep[$\lesssim 20\%$,][]{rigoselli2025ApJ:1841} have so far been interpreted as a sign for the presence of a condensed surface \cite{taverna22Sci, heyl2259}.
-The much higher PD we measure nominally argues against such a scenario in \src.
-Indeed, given the high surface temperature reported here and elsewhere \cite{cotizelati2020AA:1547, lower2023ApJ:1547} and typical dipole magnetic field strength, a magnetic condensation is unlikely for \src\ \cite{medin2007}.
-Phase-averaged polarization degrees approaching 40\% may be attainable in a pure magnetized atmosphere without any QED corrections, but obtaining PDs of $\approx65\%$ would be nontrivial \cite{taverna20MNRAS}.
-More problematic for a magnetized atmosphere are the extreme phase-resolved PDs ($\approx70$–$80\%$ in the 2--4 keV band: see Figure~\ref{fig:phase-resolved}) and the absence of strong depolarization near the radio pulse phase.
-Nominally, considerable net X-ray depolarization should arise when sampling polar open field lines \cite{Dinh-2025-ApJ} during the radio beam crossing (discussed below).
-Yet, while we indeed detect a minimum X-ray PD during the radio pulse, it is still highly polarized at $\approx30$-$40\%$.
-The action of VB in \src\ naturally addresses these inconsistencies: it both enhances the intrinsic PD and suppresses mode mixing, limiting X-ray depolarization along open field lines and preserving polarization signatures beyond the light cylinder \cite{lai23PNAS}.
+The modest phase-averaged PD measured for most magnetars in the soft, 2--3~keV X-ray band \citep[$\lesssim 20\%$,][]{rigoselli2025ApJ:1841} has so far been interpreted as evidence for the presence of a condensed surface \cite{taverna22Sci, heyl2259}.
+The much higher PD we measure in \src\ challenges such a scenario for this source.
+Indeed, given the high surface temperature reported here and elsewhere \cite{cotizelati2020AA:1547, lower2023ApJ:1547} and a dipole field strength of $\approx2\times10^{14}$~G \cite{camilo07ApJ:1547}, magnetic condensation is unlikely for \src\ \cite{medin2007}.
+Phase-averaged polarization degrees approaching $\sim 40\%$ may be attainable in a pure magnetized atmosphere without invoking additional effects, but reproducing values of $\approx65\%$ is non-trivial \cite{taverna20MNRAS}.
+More challenging for such models are the extreme phase-resolved PDs ($\approx70$–$80\%$ in the 2--4 keV band; Figure~\ref{fig:phase-resolved}) and the absence of strong depolarization near the radio pulse phase.
+While we detect a minimum X-ray PD during the radio pulse, it remains comparatively high at $\approx30$–$40\%$, whereas substantial depolarization would be expected when sampling open field lines \cite{Dinh-2025-ApJ}.
+Together, these properties highlight tensions with standard surface and atmospheric models and suggest that additional physical processes influencing the propagation of polarized radiation through the magnetosphere may be at play.

-The linear decrease in PD within the narrow energy range of 2--4 keV is notable.
-A separate, and differently polarized component contributing to the BB emission is ruled out by the spectral and timing properties of the source which argue for the same thermal component dominating these energies.
-This behavior is most naturally attributed to mode conversion close to vacuum resonance \cite{Lai-Ho-2003PhRvL, lai23PNAS}.
-Given the B-field strength of \src, and assuming a hydrogen atmosphere, mode conversion becomes efficient at energies $\gtrsim 1.5$~keV \cite{medin2007}, while the vacuum and plasma contributions to the dielectric tensor become comparable in magnitude and opposite in sign around 6~keV, consistent with the energy at which the PD value of the BB is expected to reach 0 according to the spectro-polarimetric results.